 • Equal Rights Amendment (H.J.Res.38 and H.J.Res.35).
 The Equal Rights Amendment (ERA) is a constitutional amendment declaring that women shall have equal rights in the United States and every place subject to its jurisdiction.
 The Equal Rights Amendment (ERA) would outlaw discrimination on the basis of sex and bolster the entire women's agenda.
-With one state left to ratify the ERA, Congress must act to facilitate expeditious ratification.
+Virginia became the last state to ratify the ERA on January 27, 2020.
+Now, Congress must act to facilitate expeditious ratification.
+The Equal Rights Amendment Resolutions passed the House of Representatives on February 13, 2020.

 • Dignity of Incarcerated Women.
 Women are the fastest growing population within the United States' prison system.
-Most prisons deny women adequat access to sanitary items and some prisons still shackle pregnant inmates while giving birth, putting both mother and baby at risk.
+Most prisons deny women adequate access to sanitary items and some prisons still shackle pregnant inmates while giving birth, putting both mother and baby at risk.
 Creating livable conditions and establishing holistic re-entry programs for women is vital to reducing recidivism and the number of women entering the criminal justice system each year.